-Window curtain air bags 1 are installed in the side of the roof frame above the front doors.

-When deployed, the window curtain air bag offers additional head protection.
+Window curtain air bags (1) are integrated into the side of the roof frame above the front doors.
+When deployed, the window curtain air bag enhances the level of protection for the head.
 However, it does not protect the chest or arms.
 In the event of a side impact, the window curtain air bag is deployed on the side on which the impact occurs.

-If the system determines that it can offer additional protection to that provided by the seat belt, a window curtain air bag may be deployed in other accident situations (\triangleright page 45).
+If the system determines that they can offer additional protection to that provided by the seat belt, a window curtain air bag may be deployed in other accident situations (⊳ page 46).